Skip to main content

 A clover lawn is an excellent choice for conserving water, supporting pollinators, and enhancing soil quality.
 Plus, maintaining a clover lawn is a breeze once you grasp the essentials of clover lawn care.

-Tips for Planting a Clover Lawn
+Tips for Planting a Clover Yard

 Clover seeds typically grow well with minimal maintenance.
 If you're shooting for a robust, densely packed lawn of clover, though, a little effort goes a long way.
 Attending to the soil, planting in the right season, and following cultural practices can encourage clover to flourish in your lawn.

-Clover Lawn Planting Tip: Soil
+Planting Tip: Soil

 Test your soil and make any necessary adjustments to bring it within a pH range of 6 to 7.
 That's when clover grows best.
 You can purchase a pH meter or soil test kit to figure out the current pH of your lawn.
 You can also engage a lawn care company to perform a pH test.
 If you find that your soil is outside the 6–7 pH range, adding peat moss will increase acidity (and lower pH) and adding lime will increase alkalinity (and raise pH).